mysterious-coding/base_entranced/README.md

 Mapmakers can set the "siegeTeamSwitch" key in worldspawn, which forces the server to execute /g_siegeTeamSwitch to a desired number.
 If this key is not set, it will default to 1 (JK3 default).

-Mapmakers can specify multiple ideal classes (e.g. "Imperial Demo|Imperial Tech") - note that if a non-ideal class's name is a substring of an ideal class, it will be eligible to activate the trigger/spawnpoint.
-For example, if idealclass is "Rebel Jedi" then any class like "Rebel Jedi Guardian" or "Rebel Jedi Rocketeer" will be eligible.

 ####Additional control over vote-calling
 In addition to the base_enhanced vote controls, you can use these:
 * /g_allow_vote_randomteams